Skip to content

 What is a channel strategy in GTM?

-In a channel strategy, you need to take into account the needs and expectations of your customers as well as how they want you to interact with them.
+In a channel strategy, consider the needs and expectations of your customers and how they want you to interact with them.

-They may use online channels, such as a product marketing newsletter, to raise awareness in the customer base, while supporting this with direct outreach from the sales.
+They may use online channels, such as a product marketing newsletter, to raise awareness in the customer base while supporting this with direct outreach from sales.

-For example, online channels like social media and Google ads may be combined with direct outreach from sales.
+The company will likely use different channels to make its strategy a reality for net new business.
+They may combine online channels like social media and Google ads with direct outreach from sales.

 Are you a sales or marketing leader launching a new product or expanding into new regions?

 And a whole lot more.
-Get your copy now 👇
+Download your free copy now 👇

 Go-to-market strategy template